stevekinney/react-and-typescript/lessons/reducers.md

 One of my least favorite things about the web is that inputs—even if they have `type` of "number"—will return strings and TypeScript is well aware of that.

-So, we need to convert the output to numbers.
+We need to convert the output to numbers.

 ```tsx
 dispatch({